 Retirement is about taking your time, enjoying life’s pleasures and doing things your way.
 This includes your travel.
 You’ve worked hard for years and now have plenty of time to plan and make the most of the New Zealand holiday you’ve always dreamed of.

-If you’re considering travelling around this unique country by motorhome, you’re spoilt for choice when it comes to the many camping choices available.
+If you’re considering travelling around New Zealand by motorhome, you’re spoilt for choice when it comes to the many camping options available.
 We understand it can be confusing when trying to work out which option or mix of options will be best for you.
 So, we’ve made it easy.

 In this post, we give an overview of the different camping choices available in New Zealand.